mrazomej/phd/src/chapter_01/section_03_information.md

 came with Boltzmann's revolutionary entropy idea.
 Boltzmann hypothesized that matter was made out of atoms.
-Therefore, everything we can observe and measure macroscopically about any system results from the microscopic configuration of all of the atoms that make up the system.
+Therefore, everything we can observe and measure macroscopically about any system results from the microscopic configuration of all the atoms that make up the system.
 Furthermore, many microscopic arrangements are indistinguishable at our macroscopic scale (recall the microstate and macrostate concept in [@Fig:ch1_fig02]).
 This line of reasoning led Boltzmann to the law we stated in Eq. $\ref{eq:boltzmann_law}$.
 This law and all of the classic results from statistical mechanics are founded on several assumptions about the microscopic scale processes' reversibility.
-In other words, for Boltzmann's law to be "a legit law of nature" it must be the case that if we play a movie featuring a single atom moving around the system, the same movie played in reverse should be as equally likely to happen.
+In other words, for Boltzmann's law to be "a legit law of nature," it must be the case that if we play a movie featuring a single atom moving around the system, the same movie played in reverse should be as equally likely to happen.